malavolti/eccs2/README.md

 # On-line interface

-The test eduGAIN Connectivity Check web pages is available at: https://dev-mm.aai-test.garr.it/eccs2
+The test eduGAIN Connectivity Check web pages is available at: https://technical-test.edugain.org/eccs2

 The tool uses following status for IdPs:

 * ERROR (red):
   * The IdP's response contains an HTTP Error or the web page returned does not look like a login page.
 The most probable causes for this error are HTTP errors (e.g.: 404 error)
   * The IdP most likely does not consume the eduGAIN metadata correctly or it hasn't does not return a web page that looks like a login form.
 A typical case that falls into this category is when an IdP returns a message "No return endpoint available for relying party" or "No metadata found for relying party".
+  * The IdP has a problem with its SSL certificate.
 * OK (green):
   * The IdP most likely correctly consumes eduGAIN metadata and returns a valid login page.
 This is no guarantee that login on this IdP works for all eduGAIN services but if the check is passed for an IdP, this is probable.
 * DISABLED (white)
-  * The IdP is excluded from checks because it cannot be checked reliably (see limitations below) affected by some problems that prevent them to consume correctly eduGAIN metadata.
+  * The IdP is excluded because it cannot be checked reliably.
 The "Page Source" column, when an entity is disabled, shows the reason of the disabling.

 # Requirements Hardware